 - Minimize risk (as travel insurance may be unaffordable)

 ....and so on, ad infinitum.
-It’s not necessarily about compromising on quality to save money, but rather about always finding the best possible value.
+It’s not necessarily about compromising on quality in order to save money, but about always finding the best possible value.

 A final reason for travelling on a low budget is that it can help you to overcome some core insecurities that may haunt you on a subconscious level.

-Ultimately, we fear that we would perish from hunger or from exposure to the cold in such a situation.
+Ultimately, we fear that we would perish from hunger, thirst or from exposure to the cold in such a situation.
 Perhaps that fear is justified, but how will we ever know for sure until we put ourselves in that situation?